 Student Employment Opportunities

-Student positions are available only to University of Chicago students.
+Student positions at the University of Chicago Library are available only to current University of Chicago students who are enrolled at least half-time.

-According to the Student Manual registered student employed by the University can work no more than 19.5 hours per week during the school year.
+According to the University of Chicago Student Manual, a registered student employed by the University may work no more than 20 hours per week total while classes are in session.

-Students interested in working for the library can apply online via the Library Student Employment Application.
-You will be prompted to provide your CNet ID and Password in order to gain access to the application.
+Students interested in working for the Library must apply online via the Library Student Employment Application.
+You will be prompted to provide your CNet ID and password in order to access the application.

-Submitted applications are immediately available for all hiring managers to view and remain on file for 12 weeks.
-While we wish that we could offer everyone a job, it's just not possible.
+While we wish that we could offer every interested student a job, it's simply not possible.
 We receive hundreds of applications every year, and there are only a handful of available jobs at a time.
 Job availability usually depends on student employee turnover, so there is no way to predict when jobs will become available.

 We welcome applications from interested students at any time.